 - What will MPFA do if my employer does not make contributions for me?

-If your employer does not pay the required mandatory contributions for you, your MPF trustee is required to report the default to MPFA.
+If your employer does not pay the required mandatory contributions for you, your MPF trustee is required to report the default to MPFA (not applicable to casual employees).
 Upon receiving the trustee's report, MPFA:

 - will impose a contribution surcharge on the employer;

 - will pursue the recovery of the outstanding contributions and surcharges on behalf of the members;

 - may initiate civil proceedings to recover the default; and